codedbychavez/vue3-google-api-js-client-plugin/README.md

 #### API Discovery Docs

-- Using the docs makes using this javascript client simple.
-Here is an example using the **mybusinessbusinessinformation** API discovery document:
+- Using the docs makes using this JavaScript client simple.
+Here is an example that uses the **mybusinessbusinessinformation** API discovery document for creating a new business location:

 1. Under the resources key: